MatthewKim323/tapn/README.md

 ## Setup

-There are two setup paths:

-1. **Admin setup** (one time) — deploy the webapp + configure Supabase
-2. **User setup** — each user who wants agents connects their own OpenClaw gateway
+### For Users

+**You don't need to clone anything.** The webapp is hosted on Vercel — just visit the URL, sign up, complete onboarding, and you're in.
+Your dashboard, mock interviews, and interview library all work immediately.

+If you want the **AI agent pipeline** (auto-discover jobs, tailor resumes, submit applications, prep interviews), you'll need to set up OpenClaw locally.
+See [User Setup: Connect Your Agents](#user-setup-connect-your-agents) below.

+### For the Admin (Deploying TAPN)

+This section is for whoever hosts and maintains the TAPN instance.
+You only do this once.

 ---

 ### Admin Setup (Deploy TAPN)

-This is for whoever hosts the webapp.
-You only do this once.

 #### 1. Clone & Install